2019 — Salt Lake City, UT/US

 Hello!
 My name is Maximus, call me Max for short please.

-This is my first tournament judging Policy but I'm fine with spreading, just slow down for taglines and other important information.
+I'm fine with spreading, just slow down for taglines and other important information.

 I really like impact calc.